 - The "prescribed way" to pay a transparent P2SH address is to use a standard P2SH script of the form OP_HASH160 fs.RedeemScriptHash(height) OP_EQUAL as the scriptPubKey.
-Here fs.RedeemScriptHash(height) is the standard redeem script hash for the recipient address given by fs.AddressList fs.AddressList fs.AddressList fs.AddressList fs.AddressList gaddresses, or [Bitcoin-P2SH] for other P2SH addresses. - The "prescribed way" to pay a Sapling address is as defined in [ZIP-213], using the post-Heartwood consensus rules specified for Sapling outputs of coinbase transactions in §7.1 'Transaction Encoding and Consensus' on p.
-85.
+Here fs.RedeemScriptHash(height) is the standard redeem script hash for the recipient address given by fs.AddressList fs.AddressList - The "prescribed way" to pay a Sapling address is as defined in [ZIP-213]; that is, following the post-Heartwood consensus rules specified for Sapling outputs of coinbase transactions in §7.1 'Encoding of Transactions' on p.
+84.